devhid/stackoverflow-clone/README.md

   * Setup mail server to send verification emails.
   * Add `/send_email` endpoint which will be called by registration service in `/adduser`.
   * Develop a `search` microservice.
-  * Develop the rest of the API in a separate microservice, `main-application-service`.
+  * Develop the rest of the API in a separate microservice, `qa-service`.
   * Deploy microservices on separate instances.
   * Find a way to call all endpoints on only one IP so that grading will work.
   * Extensively test each endpoint with fake data.